Wedding of Princess Elizabeth and Philip Mountbatten: Wedding service

 The royal parties were brought in large carriage processions, the first with the Queen and Princess Margaret and later a procession with Queen Mary.
 Philip left Kensington Palace with his best man, his maternal first cousin the Marquess of Milford Haven.
 Princess Elizabeth arrived at the Abbey with her father, the King, in the Irish State Coach.

 The ceremony was officiated by the Archbishop of Canterbury, Geoffrey Fisher, and the Dean of Westminster Alan Campbell Don.
 The Archbishop of York, Cyril Garbett, delivered the sermon.
-The ceremony was recorded and broadcast by BBC Radio to 200 million people around the world.
+The ceremony was recorded and broadcast by BBC Radio to 200 million people around the British Empire and the world.

 Wedding ring

 Like her mother's, Princess Elizabeth's wedding band was made of Welsh gold.
 The ring was made from a nugget of Welsh gold from the Clogau St David's mine, near Dolgellau; this nugget had been given to the then Lady Elizabeth Bowes-Lyon, and used to make her wedding ring and subsequently the wedding rings of both of her daughters.
 The same nugget was later used to create the wedding rings of Princess Anne and Lady Diana Spencer.